sajibcse68/MyDailyLearn/Git/GitCheatSheet.md

 $ git update-index --assume-unchanged <file>   # Tell git to assume unchanged a file
 $ git merge -s ours <old-master>               # Merge old master, keeping "our" (origin/master's) content
 $ git show --pretty=%H 1a3fge7                 # short commit hash -> full commit hash
 $ git rev-parse 3cdd5d                         # short commit hash -> full commit hash
+$ git diff-tree -r <commit-hash>               # show list of files that were changed or added in the commit
+$ git diff-tree -r <hash> -p                   # show list of files with changes that were changed or added in the commit
+$ git diff-tree --name-only -r <hash>          # show only the file name of changed files
+$ git diff-tree --no-commit-id -r <hash>       # show only the file name of changed files
 $ git init                                     # From scratch -- create a new local repository
 $ git diff                                     # workspace vs index
 $ git diff --cached                            # index vs repo, show all staged and unstaged file changes